verneh/DS/README.md

 [Churn Modelling](https://github.com/verneh/datasci/tree/master/ChurnModelling) is taken from Kaggle.
 Determined models to be used for Churn Prediction.
 Only the code for my first multipage app built through streamlit.io.

 [Energy](https://github.com/verneh/datasci/tree/master/Energy) is inspired from dennislamcv1's work on eDx Data Science for Architecture, Engineering and Construction.
+Time Series, Clustering, and prediction through Regression for energy.

 [Family Income and Expenditure (FIAE)](https://github.com/verneh/DataSci/tree/master/FIAE) is an exploratory data analysis on the average Filipino income with some examination of the relationships between variables.